How do we Control Oil During the Summer? Plus my very first ever book review.

 Cornstarch can also be taken with you in a convenient Shaker Jar using a push-up Dome Brush, both of which fit perfectly in your purse or

 beach bag.
-Its molecules are too big to
+The molecules of cornstarch are too big to

-clog pores, mattes you out completely and even cools you off !
-Way better than costly blotting papers
+clog pores, it mattes you out completely, and even cools you off !
+Way better than costly blotting papers and

 And finally, using the